 Courtesy of Cinema of Horrors

 Bring your favorite scary movie to life with interactive drive-in theater all month long at the Cinema of Horrors at the Clark County Event Center Fairgrounds in Ridgefield.
 Real actors, with props, lights and more lurk nearby as horror flicks like The Blair Witch Project, It, Scream, and The Purge play on the big screen.
-This one’s on the spookier side, recommended for older kids, teens, and adults.
-Pro tip: Visit on October 17 or October 24 for family nights, where the movies playing are Hocus Pocus and The Nightmare Before Christmas.
+This one’s on the spookier side, recommended for older kids, teens and adults.
+Pro tip: Visit on October 12, 18 or 26 for family nights, where the movies playing are the original versions of Ghostbusters, Halloweentown and Beetlejuice.

 Trunk or Treats